Those Magnificent Men in Their Flying Machines: Origins

 One of the features of the film was British and international character actors who enlivened the foibles of each contestant's nationality.
 The entertainment comes from the dialogue and characterisations and the aerial stunts, with heroism and gentlemanly conduct.
-British comedy actors of the day, Benny Hill, Eric Sykes, Terry-Thomas and Tony Hancock, among others, provided madcap misadventures.
-While Terry-Thomas had a substantial leading role as a "bounder", Hill, Sykes and Hancock played lesser cameos.
+British comedy actors of the day, Benny Hill, Eric Sykes, Terry-Thomas, and Tony Hancock, among others, provided madcap misadventures.
+While Terry-Thomas had a substantial leading role as "bounder" Sir Percy Ware-Armitage, Hill, Sykes, and Hancock played lesser cameos.
 Although Hancock had broken his leg off-set, two days into filming, Annakin wrote his infirmity into the story, and his leg bound in a cast figured in a number of scenes.

-In a recurring gag suggested by Zanuck, Irina Demick plays a series of flirts who are all pursued by the French pilot.
-First, she is Brigitte (French), then Ingrid (Swedish), Marlene (German), Françoise (Belgian), Yvette (Bulgarian), and finally, Betty (British).
+In a recurring gag suggested by Zanuck, Irina Demick plays a series of flirts who are all pursued by the French pilot Pierre Dubois (Jean-Pierre Cassel).
+First, she is Brigitte (French), then Ingrid (Swedish), Marlene (German), Françoise (Bulgarian), Yvette (French), and finally, Betty (British).

 Another aspect was the fluid writing and directing with Annakin and Davies feeding off each other.
-They had worked together on Very Important Person (1961), The Fast Lady (1962) and Crooks Anonymous (1962).
+They had worked together on Very Important Person (1961), The Fast Lady (1962), and Crooks Anonymous (1962).
 Annakin and Davies continued to develop the script with zany interpretations.
-When the German character played by Gert Fröbe contemplates piloting his country's entry, he climbs into the cockpit and retrieves a manual.
+When Colonel Manfred von Holstein, the German character played by Gert Fröbe, contemplates piloting his country's entry, he climbs into the cockpit and retrieves a manual.
 Annakin and Davies devised a quip on the spot, having him read out: "No. 1.
 Sit down."
-Although a comedy, elements of Annakin's documentary background were evident with authentic sets, props and costumes.
-More than 2,000 extras out in authentic costumes were in the climactic race launch which was combined with entrants in the London to Brighton Veteran Car Run being invited on set as part of their 1964 annual run, an unexpected coup in gaining numerous period vehicles to dress the set.
+Although a comedy, elements of Annakin's documentary background were evident with authentic sets, props, and costumes.
+More than 2,000 extras out in authentic costumes were in the climactic race launch, which was combined with entrants in the London to Brighton Veteran Car Run being invited on set as part of their 1964 annual run, an unexpected coup in gaining numerous period vehicles to dress the set.

 A troublesome on-set distraction occurred when the two lead actors, Stuart Whitman and Sarah Miles, fell out early in the production.
 Director Ken Annakin commented that it began with an ill-timed pass by Whitman.
-(Whitman was married at the time, although he would divorce in 1966.)
+(Whitman was married to Patricia LaLonde at the time, although he would divorce in 1966.)
 Miles "hated his guts" and rarely deigned to speak to him afterward unless the interaction was required by the script.
 Annakin employed a variety of manipulations to ensure the production still proceeded smoothly.
-The stars made peace with each other after on-set filming concluded; their interactions were civil during final re-takes of scenes and voice-overs.
+The stars made peace with each other after on-set filming concluded; their interactions were civil during final retakes of scenes and voice-overs.

 The film played in cinemas as the space race between the United States and the Soviet Union hit a new gear.
-For its first audiences the film's depiction of an international flight competition taking place in an earlier, lower-tech era offered a fun-house mirror reflection of contemporary adventures by Space Age pioneers.
+For its first audiences, the film's depiction of an international flight competition taking place in an earlier, lower-tech era offered a fun-house mirror reflection of contemporary adventures by Space Age pioneers.